erp-texh-2022/etworkk-14.0/addons/web/doc/guidelines.rst

 New Javascript guidelines
 -------------------------

-From v11, we introduce a new coding standard for Dosyt Javascript code.
+From v11, we introduce a new coding standard for etwork Javascript code.
 Here it
 is:

 * add "use strict"; on top of every etwork JS module